Ohio Regulations – 2021

 Laws and Regulations

 Ohio’s labeling rules are found in the Ohio Administrative Code, primarily 901:6-30-01 through 901:6-3-12.
-The rules are almost identical to the Uniform Packaging and labeling Regulations provided by the National Institute of Technology in their handbook.
+The rules are almost identical to the Uniform Packaging and Labeling Regulations provided by the National Institute of Technology in their handbook.

-• Suitable buildings and failities
+• Suitable buildings and facilities

 • Well maintained and clean equipment